sommcoder/sommcoder/README.md

 - 👀 I’m interested in e-commerce, enterprise resource planning and web app development.
 - 🌱 I’m currently proficient in JavaScript and am in the process of learning React, Node.js and Express.js
 - 💞️ I’m looking to collaborate on ANYTHING!
 I'm looking to contribute and learn as much as possible! :)
-- 📫 How to reach me: brian.davies589@gmail.com
+- 📫 Contact me: brian.davies589@gmail.com